cairis-platform/cairis/docs/doc.rst

 will only be displayed if the components of the security pattern are present in ALL of the environments the countermeasure is situated for.

-Weaking the effectiveness of countermeasures
+Weakening the effectiveness of countermeasures
 --------------------------------------------

-Countermeasures mitigate risks by targetting its risk elements, i.e. its threats or vulnerabilities.
+Countermeasures mitigate risks by targeting its risk elements, i.e. its threats or vulnerabilities.
 However, when one or more assets are generated from these countermeasures, several factors may weaken the effect of the countermeasure.